 All retrieval surgeons of the National Organ Retrieval Service perform an extensive examination of the abdomen and the chest at time of retrieval in order to exclude the presence of malignancies, as it would represent contraindications to organ donation.

 Therefore, during the organ retrieval operation it may be possible to observe unexpected and undiagnosed lesions in the donor.
 The lesions can present themselves as “lumps” or “growth” that were not causing any form of symptoms in the donor.
-More importantly those lesions may not have never investigated.
+More importantly, these lesions may not have ever been investigated.

 The urgent report of the pathologist will then be made available to the NORS Team and transplant centres.